-price affect your decision to seek Sunrise Period registrations in any of your trademarks?
+How often did price affect your decision to seek Sunrise Period registrations in any of your trademarks?
 [MULTIPLE CHOICE]

-Yes

-No

-Don’t know/ Not sure
+Always

+Very Often

+Sometimes

+Rarely

+Never

+Don’t know/Not Sure

-Q7a.
-[IF “Yes”] How did price affect your decision?
-[5-POINT LIKERT SCALE, FROM PRICE MADE ME VERY MUCH MORE LIKELY TO REGISTER TO IT MADE ME VERY MUCH LESS LIKELY TO REGISTER; ALLOW FOR AN OPEN ENDED RESPONSE]
+Q10a.
+[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely”] How did price affect your decision?
+[5-POINT LIKERT SCALE, FROM PRICE MADE ME MUCH MORE LIKELY TO REGISTER TO IT MADE ME MUCH LESS LIKELY TO REGISTER]

-Q7b.
-[IF “Yes”] In the new gTLDs that you decided not to seek Sunrise Period registration due to price, which of the following did you do?
+Q10b.
+[IF “Always” OR “Very Often” OR “Sometimes” OR “Rarely” AND “made me somewhat less likely” to “much less likely to register”] In the new generic top-level domains (gTLDs) that you decided not to seek Sunrise Period registration due to price, which of the following did you do?
 [MATRIX WITH MULTIPLE CHOICE]